A shrub, normally wider than tall. Some cultivars can be pruned into a small tree.

 a male plant is present.
 A thin layer of untasty flesh covers a hard shell containing one

-Lance shaped, leathery, green leaflets, with narrowly winged leaflet stalks, in groups of
+Lance shaped to oval, leathery dark green leaflets, with narrowly winged stalks, in groups

-out, harden, and fall off in small drops onto a prepared surface.
+It then falls off in small hardened drops onto a prepared surface.
 Male plants are considered

 more productive than female plants for this purpose.